ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 .. contents::
   :local:

-Installing Ansible on Fedora or Enterprise Linux
+Installing Ansible on Fedora Linux
 -------------------------------------------------

 To install the batteries included ``ansible`` package on Fedora run